JhoanGZ/Grade_Manager/README.md

 ```

 ## Contributing
-This project is part of a school assignment.
+This project is part of a self learning assignment.
 Contributions may be limited, but feel free to fork the project for your own use or study.

-## License
-[Include appropriate license information here]